Generic Name: moxifloxacin hydrochloride

 Dizziness and lightheadedness are among the common adverse effects of this medication.
 Practice safety caution when doing tasks that would need alertness, especially driving.
 You must also limit your consumption of alcoholic drinks.

-Pregnant and breastfeeding women must only take this oral drug if absolutely necessary.
+Pregnant and breastfeeding moms must take this oral drug only if extremely necessary.
+It is unknown if it can cause harm to unborn babies and breastfed infants.
 It is necessary to discuss all the possible risks with a healthcare provider.

 How much does Avelox cost in Canada?